ReznicencuBogdan/LumiereSombreTool/README.md

 - [x] Unit Tests

-The software that the project is based on is a tool that me and my brother @AntonVonDelta developed in 2013, as part of a local competition that involved building polymorphic, modular AV evading CNC devices.
+The software that the project is based on is a tool that me and my brother @AntonVonDelta developed in 2013, as part of a local competition that involved building polymorphic, modular AV evading CC devices.
 One of the first versions was actually quite popular in our school, though it was a ‘non-invasive’ version; The following code Is a refactoring of the server built for that first version, and proves the importance of a team in the grand-scheme of a project.

 In this refactoring, the server plays the role of a Remote Administration Tool that can assist server adminsitrators in their tasks.